![]() |

 but works with any sort of data.

-Among Unix haters, cat(1)
+Among Unix haters, cat(1) is considered the canonical

 example of bad user-interface design, because of its